-Within the eating window, you can fit in 2, 3 or more meals.
+Within the eating window, you can fit in 2, 3, or more meals.

-This method is also known as the Leangains protocol, and was popularized by fitness expert Martin Berkhan.
+This method is also known as the Leangains protocol and was popularized by fitness expert Martin Berkhan.

-Doing this method of fasting can actually be as simple as not eating anything after dinner, and skipping breakfast.
+Doing this method of fasting can actually be as simple as not eating anything after dinner and skipping breakfast.

-It is generally recommended that women only fast 14-15 hours, because they seem to do better with slightly shorter fasts.
+It’s generally recommended that women only fast 14-15 hours, because they seem to do better with slightly shorter fasts.

 As critics correctly point out, there are no studies testing the 5:2 diet itself, but there are plenty of studies on the benefits of intermittent fasting.